Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 • Your Thai house register – (2 copies)

 • Google Map that pins your house.
 It needs to be in detail since the police will come to visit your house.
 You can draw your own map at the immigration office as well.
-But I recommend preparing the Google Map and print out. – (2 copies and need to print in color)
+But I recommend preparing the Google Map and printing it out. – (2 copies and need to print in color)

 • Fee 2,000 baht (cash only)